On-line Te Reo Māori Dictionary

 Using 'ki' to indicate direction towards something - ki

-The horse was running away from Mia.
+The horse was running away from Niko.

 Using 'i' to indicate direction away from something - i - i